Athens Transport Tickets & Cards |

 - Bus passengers cannot use the front door to get on or off the bus.

 Welcome to Athens!
 With an urban population of more than 4 million people, Athens is the capital of Greece and the 4th most populous capital in the E.U. with a large, modern mass transit system to serve the needs of residents and visitors.
 It consists of:

 - Electric trolley-buses

 - Athens Suburban railway.

-From the airport to downtown Athens
+From the airport (and the port) to downtown Athens